 Wikipedia

 PHP has proven to be a reliable and scalable language for large-scale web applications, as demonstrated by the success of Wikipedia, one of the most visited websites on the internet.
-With a development rate of 1.9 edits per second and 594 new articles per day, Wikipedia relies on the stability and scalability of PHP to handle its massive traffic and data management needs.
+Developing at a rate of roughly 2 edits per second, and adding around 530 new articles per day, Wikipedia relies on the stability and scalability of PHP to handle its massive traffic and data management needs.

 Mailchimp